Southern Deviled Eggs are creamy with a touch of sweetness from pickle relish and a sprinkle of paprika on top. Very simple and tasty!

-Deviled eggs are a nice accompaniment to any roasted meat, such as turkey or pot roast, and especially good with fried chicken!
+Deviled eggs are excellent with roasted meat, such as turkey or pot roast, and especially good with fried chicken!
+A favorite at family gatherings, they are a quick and tasty way to use up Easter eggs or to take something to a party.

-Southern deviled eggs are a quick and tasty way to use up Easter eggs or just to take something to a party.
-And these days, they have become quite a fancy addition to restaurant menus, with all kinds of variations and flavors.
+And these days, they have become a pretty fancy addition to restaurant menus, with many variations and flavors.

-- Egg yolks
+- Egg yolks – from hard-boiled eggs

-- Mayonnaise –Duke’s of course!
+- Mayonnaise –Duke’s, of course!

 - Yellow mustard